josephhuang08/Histogram-equalization-and-power-law-transformation/README.md

-# Histogram-equalization-and-power-law-transformation
+Image-Processing-NDHU

-Image enhancement using equalization and power-law transformation
+1. Image enhancement using Histogram equalization and power-law transformation.

+2. Image rotated 30 degrees clockwise using nearest neighbor interpolation and bilinear interpolation.

-Ndhu Image processing mid-term project by 黃書垣.
+Ndhu Image processing programs by 黃書垣.